 For species identification, the clearest possible photos should be submitted.
 This is especially important in the cases of hybrids and fishes that may be confused with similar species.
-Shark applications should include a photograph of the shark's teeth, and of the head and back taken from above in addition to the photographs taken from the side.
-Whether the shark has or does not have a ridge between the dorsal fins should be clearly evident in this photograph.
+Shark applications should include a photograph of the shark's teeth and of the head and back taken from above in addition to the photographs taken from the side.
+Whether the shark has or does not have a ridge between the dorsal fins should be clearly evident in this photograph for identification purposes.

-In all cases, photographs should be taken of the fish in a hanging position and also lying on a flat surface on its side.
-The fish should be broadside to the camera and no part of the fish should be obscured.
-The fins must be fully extended and not obscured with the hands, and the jaw or bill clearly shown.
-Avoid obscuring the keels of sharks and tunas with a tail rope.
+For best results, photograph the fish broadside to the camera so that no part of the fish is obscured.
+The fins should be fully extended and not obscured with the hands in cases where the number of spines and rays need to be counted.
 When photographing a fish lying on its side, the surface beneath the fish should be smooth and a ruler or marked tape placed beside the fish if possible.
 Photographs from various angles are most helpful.
-An additional photograph of the fish on the scale with actual weight visible helps to expedite the application.
+An additional photograph of the fish on the scale with actual weight visible is also helpful.